Frankie Ruiz: Recording "Vuelvo a Nacer"

 Later that week, his condition worsened and he was admitted to University Hospital's intensive care unit.
 News of his condition drew fans and the media to the hospital.
 Days later, his condition improved and Ruiz gave an interview to Paco Navarro of Mega 97.9 to address his health, thank fans for their support, and assert that he had faith, as the station organized a tribute.
 On June 17, 1998, he was sent home and remained stable until July 9, when he suffered complications.
 Within a day, his condition had improved considerably, allowing him to attend the homage.
 Ruiz was introduced to the audience following a speech, and walked onstage aided by his brother to cheers that lasted for minutes.
 Overcome by emotion, he thanked the audience and wished them blessings, before receiving a trophy.
 During the following week, Ruiz's condition deteriorated rapidly, and he was unable to care for himself.

 On July 17, 1998, he was admitted to University Hospital and required assistance to do basic chores.
 Despite his condition, Ruiz tried to be amicable with both strangers, family, and acquaintances who visited daily.
 Ruiz was resigned to his situation and took refuge in his faith asking only that Salvador remain with him.
 Reporters were not allowed to see him but were updated indirectly.
 In Puerto Rico, news of his condition were released by PolyGram.
 Family members who lived abroad rushed to the hospital along with his children.
 During his final days, Ruiz was bedridden and immobilized and began making final arrangements.

 In August, Ruiz decided to propose as his last request, which was accepted.
-The impromptu wedding was planned to take place in his hospital room on August 7, but his condition forced it to be rescheduled for three days later.
+An impromptu wedding with Salvador was planned to take place in his hospital room on August 7, but his condition forced it to be rescheduled for three days later.
 However, by the morning of August 9 his condition was critical and continued worsening until 11:40 p.m., when he died at the age of 40.
 Ruiz was survived by his children, grandchildren, his two brothers, and his wife.
 At least one obituary said he died of cirrhosis of the liver.